 “He only ever calls me ‘my love’ in Lingala, which makes it easier to disregard.”

 Narrative was interesting, but might not work for everyone.
-Burkes uses Zinzi’s voice as a first person narrator the majority of the time, but intersperses other pieces of communication between chapters.
+Zinzi is a first person narrator the majority of the time, but intersperses other pieces of communication between chapters.
 Email and clippings from the newspaper’s ‘Police Files’ are the most common types, but there is also an email scam, a documentary back-story, a dictionary of terms and very moving ‘testimonials’ of the animalled from a documentary on prisons.
 It isn’t quite as frequent as every other chapter, and most of the time the pieces tie into the larger story.
-However, as they lack direct transitions, Burkes’ intention isn’t always clear, and it likely ends up increasing the distance between the reader and Zinzi.
+However, as they lack direct transitions, the intention isn’t always clear, and it likely ends up increasing the distance between the reader and Zinzi.
 As a side note, I’ve seen people relate that this was particularly disconcerting in the audio version, so I advise consideration if you are an audio book-reader.